Public address

 Keep in mind:

 Consider the network infrastructure and how it affects the placement of speakers.
-Utilize poles that already have cameras installed.
-You may also need to integrate PA with third-party systems.
+Use poles that already have power, infrastructure, or cameras installed.
+You might need to integrate PA with third-party systems.

 Solution: